compas-dev/compas/docs/devguide.rst

 Ideally, we would use the following conventions for quotes.

-1. Double quotes for multiline statements (``"""``).
+1. Double quotation marks for multiline statements and docstrings.
-   This includes the quotes for docstrings.
+   For example, ``"""Calculate the sum of two numbers."""``

-2. Single quotes for strings that are used "as variables".
+2. Single quotation marks for strings that are used "as variables".
    For example, ``config['param'] = 1``.

-3. Double quotes for strings that are meant to be used as text.
+3. Double quotation marks for strings that are meant to be used as text.
    For examples, ``message = "Select one or more points."``